-Many of us want to travel with IBS – especially now the Covid restrictions are finally easing.
+Many of us want to travel with IBS – especially now Covid seems to have settled in most places.
 While there are no magic wand solutions to make travelling with IBS easy, here are my top tips to travel better and enjoy your holiday more.

 Why we get flare-ups when travelling